Advisors: Your frequently asked questions answered

 That’s where the real enjoyment and excitement begins for your client.
 A member of the Community Foundation’s staff will work with your client to fine-tune their charitable goals and make their philanthropy as meaningful as possible.
 We can do research, set up site visits, and introduce your clients to other like-minded fundholders.

 Your clients establish their fund by completing a fund agreement and providing an initial irrevocable contribution of $10,000 or more.
 Your client may make additional gifts to their fund in any amount and at any time.

-The Community Foundation’s current minimum grant distribution is $250.
-Your clients may request grant distributions from their fund in any amount over $250 at any time.
-Grant requests can be made by email, by phone or online.
+The Community Foundation’s current minimum grant distribution is $500.
+Your clients may request grant distributions from their fund in any amount over $500 at any time.
+Grant requests can be made by email, by phone, or online.

-CRCF creates and sends quarterly statements reflecting activity in all funds.
+We create and send quarterly statements reflecting activity in all funds.